FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 }
 ```

-A JSON snippet can be written to a selected data-tree node by entering the `json` sub-mode.
-In this sub-mode, you can type multiple lines that must represent a well-formed JSON document.
-At the end, confirm the set operation using the pattern 'w!' + newline, or cancel the set operation with the pattern 'q!' + newline.
+A JSON snippet can be written to a selected data-tree node by entering the
+json sub-mode.
+In this sub-mode, you can type multiple lines that represent a
+well-formed JSON document.
+At the end, confirm the set operation using the
+pattern `w!` + newline, or cancel the set operation with the pattern `q!` +
+newline.

-* Example - Replace configuration of an interface using a JSON snippet:
+**Example** - Replace configuration of an interface using a JSON snippet:

 ```shell move to specified device
 config>uniconfig-topology iosxr